uhray/boilerplate/doc/usage.md

 ### lib/public/img/

 Place any images used for the site here.
-They will be statically accessible one site at `/public/img/<filename>`.
+They will be statically accessible one site at <i>/public/img/filename.extension</i>.

 ### lib/public/js

 This directory contains all app-specific javascript.
-(About the JS](js.md)
+[About the JS](js.md)

 ### lib/public/partials/